ark-mod/ArkBot/README.md

 #### ARK Beyond API: Modified Spawn Level Distribution (Plugin)

-Used to change spawn level distribution on The Island and Scorched Earth to match the official spawn level distribution on Ragnarok and The Center.
+Used to change spawn level distribution on The Island and Scorched Earth (can be used on others as well) to match the official spawn level distribution on Ragnarok and The Center.

 https://github.com/tsebring/ArkModifiedSpawnLevelDistribution